tongzhouxu/mashpit/paper/paper.md

 # Acknowledgements

-Financial support for the development of Mashpit was provided by the Center for Food Safety at the University of Georgia, USA.
+Financial support for the development of Mashpit was provided by the Center for Food Safety at the University of Georgia, United States of America.
 The findings and conclusions in this report are those of the authors and do not necessarily represent the official position of the Centers for Disease Control and Prevention.

 # References